-Whitehaven Beach is one of the world-famous Whitsundays islets, an assortment of 74 islands known for their unblemished beauty.
+If you haven’t heard of it, you may be thinking, where is Whitehaven Beach?
+Whitehaven Beach just off the coast of Queensland’s Airlie Beach, and is part of the world-famous Whitsundays Islands, an assortment of 74 islands known for their unblemished beauty.

 Often hailed as Australia’s most remarkable attraction, the Great Barrier Reef is abundant with corals and rich marine life with no less than 3000 types of reef systems.
 Scuba divers will also appreciate the coral cays that dot the lagoon.